 Jesus’ Transfiguration is a sign or “sacrament” of our own resurrection (see CCC 556).
 In Mary’s assumption, we see fully the redemption of the body (see Romans 8:23); we see what God wants to do with each one of us at the end of time.
 Truly, in Jesus and Mary we see that God has definitively overcome the grave, a victory in which we all will one day participate.

 How can we more fully enter in the mystery of Mary—not as an “add-on” to the Catholic Faith, but as the embodiment and centerpiece of God’s plan for all of us?

-If you enjoyed this blog post, you’ll love Dr. Swafford’s upcoming Great Adventure Bible study on the book of Romans!
-Sign up right here to be alerted as soon as Romans is available.
+If you enjoyed this blog post, you’ll love Dr. Swafford’s upcoming Great Adventure Bible study, Romans: The Gospel of Salvation, which is now available for preorder!
+Sign up right here so we can notify you as soon as Romans is available.